 Geo-redundancy orchestration has some features in common with multi/hybrid cloud, regardless of whether the individual sites are hosted on the same cloud.
 Cloudify, being cloud agnostic, can represent each site as a separate blueprint, while representing the overall orchestration as a containing blueprint, using the service composition feature.
 The individual blueprints represent and manage each site separately, whether it is on a public cloud, private cloud, or Kubernetes cluster, or some combination.

 Once defined, each site’s initial installation can be performed individually, or in one fell swoop by the parent blueprint.
 Via blueprint capabilities, the individual sites can expose VPN connection details if needed, which the parent blueprint can use to initiate data replication.
 Of course, such replication initiation is not needed if the service in question is using a geo-redundant cloud data store.
 The parent blueprint can also configure a cloud based load balancer to distribute traffic, if dumb clients are used.

 In the below example, Cloudify is shown orchestrating a geo-redundant application using AWS infrastructure.
 The use of AWS is incidental, and other providers can be used as needed.

 From the top of the diagram, Cloudify’s portal/console is shown presenting a list of pre-created environments to create.
 The console also has a graphical, map interface to show where individual sites are located.
-One the geo-redundant service topology (blueprint) is select and executed, the deployment of the three sizes (availability zones) proceeds.
+Once the geo-redundant service topology (blueprint) is selected and executed, the deployment of the three sizes (availability zones) proceeds.

 Rather than have a database in each site, this design utilizes AWS RDS to provide geo-redundant data storage.
 Also, to provide geo-redundant request routing, Amazon Route 53 is used to reliably route traffic to the various sites.